Event-based Moving Object Detection and Tracking: Datasets and Evaluation

 \section{Datasets and Evaluation}

 The Extreme Event Dataset (EED) used in this paper was collected using the DAVIS \cite{DAVIS_paper} sensor under two scenarios.
 First, it was mounted on a quadrotor (Fig. \ref{fig:e_setup}), and second in a hand-held setup to accommodate for a variety of non-rigid camera motions.
 The recordings feature objects of multiple sizes moving at different speeds in a variety of lighting conditions.
 We emphasize the ability of our pipeline to perform detection at very high rates, and include several sequences where the tracked object changes its speed abruptly.

 We have collected over 30 recordings in total but the centerpiece of our dataset is the 'Strobe Light' sequence.
-In this sequence, a periodically flashing bright light creates a lot of noise in an otherwise dark room.
+In this sequence, a periodically flashing bright light in a dark room creates significant noise.
 At the same time an object, another quadrotor is moving in the room.
-This is a challenge for traditional visual systems, but our bio-inspired algorithm shows excellent performance in this setting by leveraging the high temporal event density of the DAVIS sensor.
+This is a challenge for traditional visual systems, but our bio-inspired algorithm shows excellent performance by leveraging the high temporal event density of the DAVIS sensor.